dekoza/mtgpl/RNA.rst

    Exile target creature.
 That creature's controller creates a 3/3 green Frog Lizard creature token.

+Revival
+   Return target creature card with converted mana cost 3 or less from your graveyard to the battlefield.

+Revenge
+   Double your life total.
+Target opponent loses half their life, rounded up.

+Thrash
+   Target creature you control deals damage equal to its power to target creature or planeswalker you don't control.

+Threat
+   Create a 4/4 red and green Beast creature token with trample.

+Warrant
+   Put target attacking or blocking creature on top of its owner's library.

+Warden
+   Create a 4/4 white and blue Sphinx creature token with flying and vigilance.

 Azorius Locket
    |tap|: Add |mana_w| or |mana_u|.